natrennalls/Kastel-Compendium/src/site/notes/Kastel Compendium/Character Questionnaire.md

 > - [ ] When do you consider it okay to kill (under what circumstances)?
 > - [ ] When do you consider it wrong to kill (under what circumstances)?
 > - [ ] What would you do if someone else attempted to (or successfully did) kill under their "wrong" circumstances, what would be your reaction?
-> - [ ] What if it were your enemy?
-> - [ ] What if it were your friend?
-> - [ ] What if it were an innocent?
-> - [ ] What if the opponent were not in control of their own actions (i.e.-under duress, charmed, dominated, possessed, etc.)?
-> - [ ] What would you do if someone shot at (attacked) you?
-> - [ ] What would you do if something were stolen from you?
-> - [ ] What would you do if you were badly insulted publicly?
 > - [ ] What would you do if a good friend or relative were killed by means other than natural death?
 > - [ ] What is the one task you would absolutely refuse to do?
 > - [ ] What do you consider to be the worst crime someone could commit and why?